rkcosmos/Data-Analyst-Nanodegree-Udacity/P6-Data-Visualization/README.md

 The visualisation has two parts, choropleth map and line graph.
 The map uses color hue as visual encoding to demonstrate tax/budget distribution among provinces in Thailand.
 The line graph is included to exhibit tax/budget development throughout the years.

 After the feedbacks, I changed scientific notion in display into normal notation.
 The map is now bigger.
-Top/bottom five provinces table in each categories are added.
+Visulization for tax and budget per 1000 capita are added.
 ##Feedback

 Commenter 1: